 Super fun artist Dana Sullivan really makes the Digger and Daisy reader series come alive with his loose, kid-appealing artwork.
 Those beginning to read on their own will enjoy these adventures and may even catch Dana around town (or on YouTube) to see how he draws his characters.

-Family summer reading will feel more complete if your list includes a summertime story, and though Sara Nickerson’sThe Secrets of Blueberries, Brothers, Moose & Me won’t be out until later in July, it will be here in time for picking your own blueberries.
+Sara Nickerson’sThe Secrets of Blueberries is definitely fun family material.
 Other books for that in-between age are titles by Patrick Jennings and the prolific Suzanne Williams.
-And don’t let your summer go by without laughing along with the award-winning Pickle by Kim Baker.
+And you’ll all laugh along with the award-winning Pickle by Kim Baker.

 Novels in verse have become more and more popular in recent years, and Stasia Ward Kehoe’s The Sound of Letting Go is truly a family story of trial, growth, and redemption.
-It’s a winner.
 Fantasy for older readers?
 No debate there.
 Janet Lee Carey’s books are time and teen tested.
-Martha Brockenbrough’s smart use of language and ideas will capture the most creative imaginations, you’ll fall in love with Justina Chen’s collection, and you’ll heighten your senses with Holly Cupala’s list.
+Martha Brockenbrough’s smart use of language and ideas will capture the most creative imaginations for readers young and old, you’ll fall in love with Justina Chen’s collection, and you’ll heighten your senses with Holly Cupala’s list.

 I could go on and on—these are just a sampling.
 Western Washington’s rich array of children’s book creators keep spinning out the best of the best.
 For more information on what’s happening in our “kidlit” community, check out the Chinook blog by the Western Washington chapter of The Society of Children’s Book Writers & Illustrators at http://chinookupdate.blogspot.com/.